Toxic waste: Handling and disposal

-One of the biggest problems with today's toxic material is how to dispose of it properly.
-Before the passage of modern environmental laws (in the US, this was in the 1970s), it was legal to dump such wastes into streams, rivers, and oceans, or bury them underground in landfills.
-The US Clean Water Act, enacted in 1972, and RCRA, enacted in 1976, created nationwide programs to regulate the handling and disposal of hazardous wastes.
+One of the biggest problems with toxic material is how to dispose of it properly.
+In the United States, before the creation of the Environmental Protection Agency (EPA) in 1970, it was legal to dump such waste into streams, rivers, and oceans or bury it underground in landfills.
+The US Clean Water Act, enacted in 1972, and the Resource Conservation and Recovery Act, enacted in 1976, created nationwide programs to regulate the handling and disposal of hazardous wastes.

 The agriculture industry uses over 800,000 tons of pesticides worldwide annually that contaminate soils, and eventually infiltrate into groundwater, which can contaminate drinking water supplies.
 The oceans can be polluted from the stormwater runoff of these chemicals as well.
 Toxic waste in the form of petroleum oil can either spill into the oceans from pipe leaks or large ships, but it can also enter the oceans from everyday citizens dumping car oil into the rainstorm sewer systems.
 Disposal is the placement of waste into or on the land.
 Disposal facilities are usually designed to permanently contain waste and prevent the release of harmful pollutants to the environment.

 The most common hazardous waste disposal practice is placement in a land disposal unit such as a landfill, surface impoundment, waste pile, land treatment unit, or injection well.
 Land disposal is subject to requirements under EPA's Land Disposal Restrictions Program.
 Injection wells are regulated under the federal Underground Injection Control program.

 Organic wastes can be destroyed by incineration at high temperatures.
 However, if the waste contains heavy metals or radioactive isotopes, these must be separated and stored, as they cannot be destroyed.
 The method of storage will seek to immobilize the toxic components of the waste, possibly through storage in sealed containers, inclusion in a stable medium such as glass or a cement mixture, or burial under an impermeable clay cap.
 Waste transporters and waste facilities may charge fees; consequently, improper methods of disposal may be used to avoid paying these fees.
 Where the handling of toxic waste is regulated, the improper disposal of toxic waste may be punishable by fines or prison terms.
 Burial sites for toxic waste and other contaminated brownfield land may eventually be used as greenspace or redeveloped for commercial or industrial use.